 - Member, Valhalla Civic Association, Montville, NJ

-Jacky, chair of Mandelbaum Barrett’s Construction Law Group, assists owners, developers, investors, lenders and contractors throughout the entire construction lifecycle, from initial conception and project planning to contract negotiations, bid preparation and project delivery.
+Jacky, chair of Mandelbaum Barrett PC’s Construction Law Group, assists owners, developers, investors, lenders and contractors throughout the entire construction lifecycle, from initial conception and project planning to contract negotiations, bid preparation and project delivery.
 Jacky also has significant experience resolving a wide array of disputes, including payment disputes, lien claims, defective design and construction claims, delay claims, indemnity claims, personal injury claims, labor and employment issues, and default and convenience terminations.
 In addition, she frequently litigates claims against surety bonds and construction insurance policies, and addresses creditors’ rights and bankruptcy issues.
 She has tried cases in state courts, administrative tribunals and arbitration panels.

 In 2020, Chambers USA ranked Jacky in Band 1 in New Jersey Construction Law, citing her as one of the top ten attorneys in the state.
 Jacky is also rated AV preeminent by Martindale-Hubbell, their highest peer-driven level of professional excellence.

 *No aspect of this advertisement has been approved by the Supreme Court of New Jersey or the American Bar Association.
-A description of the standard or methodology used by Chambers USA and Martindale-Hubbell can be found on their respective websites.
+A description of the standard or methodology used by Chambers USA and Martindale-Hubbell can be found on their respective website.